This information is also provided in other languages

 If you complain about your provider’s intention to report you for unsatisfactory course progress or attendance, your provider has to wait until the Ombudsman’s investigation is finalised, before reporting you.

-Your provider must also maintain your enrolment while the Ombudsman is investigating your complaint.
+Your provider must not cancel your enrolment while the Ombudsman is investigating your complaint.

 The Ombudsman will notify you and your provider when starting and finishing a complaint investigation.
 Depending on the outcome, your provider may still be required to report you.